Fusako Sano: Prosecution

-Nobuyuki Satō, then 37 years old, was hospitalized immediately on January 28, 2000, as mentally unstable.
-On February 10, 2000, his legal status was changed from suspect to criminal, and he was arrested on February 11, 2000.
+Nobuyuki Satō, then 37 years old, was hospitalized immediately on 28 January 2000, as mentally unstable.
+On 10 February 2000, his legal status was changed from suspect to criminal, and he was arrested on 11 February 2000.

-The Niigata court opened his trial on May 23, 2000.
+The Niigata court opened his trial on 23 May 2000.
 In the proceedings, the prosecutors acted very carefully to avoid further damage to Sano's mental health.
 The prosecution's case included even minor charges against Satō (for example, shoplifting of women's underwear) with the goal of putting him in jail for as long as possible.
-Following a defense claim of criminal insanity, on September 6, 2001, psychiatrists found Satō to be mentally fit to face the charges, and he subsequently admitted the main charges.
-In the first instance, on January 22, 2002, the Niigata District court sentenced him to 14 years out of a maximum of 15 years.
+Following a defense claim of criminal insanity, on 6 September 2001, psychiatrists found Satō to be mentally fit to face the charges, and he subsequently admitted the main charges.
+In the first instance, on 22 January 2002, the Niigata District court sentenced him to 14 years out of a maximum of 15 years.

-The defense appealed on January 24, 2002, and the trial moved to the Tokyo High Court.
+The defense appealed on 24 January 2002, and the trial moved to the Tokyo High Court.
 On October 12, 2002, the Tokyo High Court judge Toshio Yamada (山田 利夫, Yamada Toshio) sentenced Satō to 11 years, reducing the initial sentence.

-Both the prosecution and the defense appealed on December 24, 2002, and the case moved to the Supreme Court of Japan on December 10, 2002.
+Both the prosecution and the defense appealed on 24 December 2002, and the case moved to the Supreme Court of Japan on December 10, 2002.
 On July 10, 2003, the Supreme Court judge Takehisa Fukazawa accepted the prosecution's arguments, with the result that Satō was serving a 14-year prison sentence.
-Sato was sentenced to Chiba Prison (located in Chiba City, Chiba Prefecture), but he was released from prison in April 2015.
+Sato served his sentence at Chiba Prison until his release in April 2015.
 Around 2017, Sato was found dead, alone in an apartment in Chiba City.
 He was in his mid-50s at the time.

 Criticism of the police

 After the discovery and rescue of Sano, the police in Japan were heavily criticized.
-Satō was already known to police for inflicting violence against another girl on June 13, 1989, for which he was convicted on September 19, 1989.
+Satō was already known to police for inflicting violence against another girl on 13 June 1989, for which he was convicted on September 19, 1989.
 However, his name somehow disappeared from the list of criminals, and he was not considered a suspect in the abduction of Sano in 1990.
 At the time of Sano's rescue, Niigata Prefectural Police chief, Koji Kobayashi, did not show up to the police station to supervise the situation, but spent his evening playing mah-jong with the head of the Regional Police Bureaus.
-Due to this, and subsequent errors by the police, Kobayashi resigned on February 26, 2000, and the head of the Regional Police Bureaus resigned on February 29, 2000.
+Due to this, and subsequent errors by the police, Kobayashi resigned on February 26, 2000, and the head of the Regional Police Bureaus resigned on 29 February 2000.